keymapperorg/KeyMapper/docs/user-guide/adb-permissions.md

 adb shell pm grant io.github.sds100.keymapper android.permission.WRITE_SECURE_SETTINGS
 ```

+!!! attention
-_For CI builds the package name is_ `io.github.sds100.keymapper.ci`.
+    For CI builds (the app icon with a green square) the package name is `io.github.sds100.keymapper.ci`.
+    For Debug builds (the app icon with a yellow square) the package name is `io.github.sds100.keymapper.debug`.

 More features which rely on this set of permission will come in the future.
 These permissions persist across reboots but need to be granted again if the app is reinstalled.